 Can I Get Around Costa Rica Without Knowing Spanish?

 Yes, you can get around Costa Rica without speaking Spanish.
-Since Costa Rica has a very strong tourism industry, many locals who work in the tourism industry speak a high level of English.
+Since tourism is one of the most important industries of Costa Rica with the majority of their tourists from the USA and Canada, many locals who work in the tourism industry speak a high level of English.
 This is one of the reasons why Costa Rica is a great destination for first time international travelers who only speak English.

 When is the Best Time to Visit Costa Rica?